Curriculum, start before autumn 2021

 International students may take courses offered in Norwegian provided they are fluent in Norwegian or another Scandinavian language.

-- be able to communicate with both specialists and non-specialists about their academic field
+- can communicate with both specialists and non-specialists about their academic field

-- have a solid basis for operating professionally in an international setting
+- have solid basis for operating professionally in an international setting

 During the programme, the students shall complete a master thesis where they study one or more related problems in depth.
 The master thesis is equivalent to 30 ECTS and shall be completed in the subject area of the major.
 The master thesis is normally undertaken by two students together.